Why Would a Child Need a Heart Transplant?

 Description of Heart Transplantation

-Once a donor organ is accepted, a team travels to the donor hospital to get the heart.
-The heart is cooled with a special solution.
-The heart is placed in cold saline and transported in an ice cooler back to the hospital where the patient is waiting.
+Once a donor organ is accepted, the family is notified and agrees to proceed with transplantation.
+A patient who is not in the hospital has two to four hours to get to the hospital.
+A team travels to the donor hospital to get the heart.
+The heart is removed from the donor and transported back to the hospital where the patient is waiting.

 Once the team getting the donor heart has seen the donor heart, the patient’s chest is opened.
 They are placed on the heart-lung machine (cardiopulmonary bypass).
 The failing heart is removed.
 The new donor heart is stitched into place.

 For patients who have not had surgery before, the transplant surgery typically takes about six to eight hours.
-Post-operative recovery typically involves a 10 to14-day hospital stay.
-This can vary depending on a patient’s health.
+Post-operative recovery typically involves a 10- to 14-day hospital stay.
+This can vary depending on a patient’s health and previous cardiac surgeries.

 Risks and Complications